Niloy11111/course-roaster-a7/README.md

 # Discuss how you managed the state in your assignment project.

-### In this project, i use React's useState hook to manage the state.
-By using useState, I was able to create and update state variables within functional components.I used total three useState hook
+### I utilise React's useState hook in this project to manage the state.
+By using useState, I was able to create and update state variables within functional components.
+I used a total of three useState hook

   - ## First useState() <br/>

-    ### it is to store the fetched data in cards variale and additionally i use map for iterating over this cards variable for  dynamically render the cards based on the state data.
+    ### I used this useState to store the fetched data in cards variable and additionally, I used the map for iterating over this cards variable to dynamically render the cards based on the state data.

  - ## Second useState() <br/>

-    ### It is to store the selected course in selectedCourse variable .I have used find function over selectedCourse to create an array which are selected one times, and i store the unique selected course in a array called newSelectedCourse and i set this new array to the main useState Function to set whenever the handleClickButton will be clicked these code will be executed .
+    ### It is to store the selected course in a selectedCourse variable.
+I have used the find function over selectedCourse to create an array which is selected just one time, and I store that unique selected course in an array called newSelectedCourse and I set this new array to the main useState Function to set whenever the handleClickButton will be clicked these code will be executed.

  - ## Third useState() <br>

-   ### This useState i used for to store in total credit hour of selectedCourse in creditHour variable , i used forEach() over selecteCourse variable to calculate the total selected course credit hour and i set the total to creditHour variable and send it through cart props and managed other functionality to show it properly.
+   ### This useState I used to store the total credit hour of selectedCourse in the creditHour variable, I used forEach() over selecteCourse variable to calculate the total selected course credit hour and I set the total hour number to the creditHour variable and sent it through the cart props and managed other functionality to show it properly.